Your finance team likely stays in the office well after hours.

 Though the time savings from our Quick Base example is impressive, it doesn’t tell the full story.

-Finance automations can also help you save time on a variety of other tasks, like generating invoices, communicating an invoice’s status, and gathering approvals.
+Finance automation can also help you save time on a variety of other tasks, like generating invoices, communicating an invoice’s status, and gathering approvals.

 It allows your team to focus on more strategic initiatives.